The pandemic and German bureaucracy

 We try to focus on the good in the bad and have gathered information on how you can tackle at least one problem during these trying times.

-Are citizen’s offices open despite the Corona-pandemic?
+Are citizen’s offices open despite the Corona pandemic?

 Safely deregister from home

 Infections may spike again in winter.
 There is no denying the greater risk of waiting in a queue for an appointment and handing in the application in person.
-If you want to avoid this risk or don’t have the time to do it in person, you can still deregister from home with our service.
+If you want to avoid this risk or don’t have the time to do it in person, you can deregister from home with our service.

-Deregister without needing to book an appointment
+Deregister, without booking an appointment

 How to deregister online – 5 Steps